hellholt/.github/profile/README.md

 - Refactored massively, since the old IaC was a nightmare.
 - Added Bash command for more easily executing the Ansible roles where the 🪄magic🧙‍♂️ happens.
 - Each host gets a MOTD of a coat of arms and colorful Bash prompt complete with appropriate emoji corresponding to their house.
+- Added Organizr so I know how to get to all of this crap.

 ## 👴 Stuff I've Learned
 - Yeah, hosting your blog on Kubernetes is a joke, but... really...
 Kubernetes is overkill and unnecessary complexity for a homelab and I wouldn't be bothering with it if it weren't for work.
 Now learning this for a second time.